top of page

 • the need for clear arrangements on mitigation, accountability, evidential standards, dispute resolution and any compensation or cost-sharing.

-In summary, the draft says that the issue is not simply whether white-tailed eagles could survive in Cumbria.
+In summary, the response says that the issue is not simply whether white-tailed eagles could survive in Cumbria.
 The more important question is whether any reintroduction could be managed fairly, transparently and responsibly in a way that commands the confidence of those most directly affected.

 Get our FREE Newsletter